HongjianTang/obsidian-insighta/README.md

 ## Usage 💡

+To use InsightA, follow these steps:

+1. **Open Setting**: Select Folder for generated notes and setup OpenAI API.
-With InsightA installed, open any lengthy article in Obsidian.
-Click the `InsightA` icon in the toolbar or use the shortcut (default: `Ctrl+Shift+I`).
-The plugin will analyze the content and present you with neatly extracted atomic notes for further editing and organizing.
+2. **Begin Extraction**: Open an article for processing.
+Click the `InsightA` icon in the toolbar or use the command.
+The plugin will process the article, creating atomic notes that include links back to the source note and a set of relevant tags for easy organization and reference.

+PS: Please note that processing times can vary depending on the length of the article.
+Typically, it takes about 30 seconds or longer for extensive articles.

 ## Contributing :raised_hands:

 Your contributions are what make the community amazing!
-If you have ideas, issues, or want to contribute, feel free to check the [issues page](#) or submit a pull request.
+If you have ideas, issues, or want to contribute, feel free to check the [issues page](https://github.com/HongjianTang/obsidian-insighta/issues) or submit a pull request.

 ## License :page_facing_up: